petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-CI means that valuable changes to code are incorporated into a single source of truth, or "main branch," as quickly as possible, resulting in a continuous flow of small changes to the code rather than less frequent, larger batches of changes.
+CI means that valuable changes to code are incorporated into a single source of truth, or "main branch," as quickly as possible, resulting in a continuous flow of small changes rather than less frequent, larger batches of changes.
-CD means that these changes are accessible to the users as soon as possible, e.g., with daily updates instead of quarterly or annual "big bang" releases.
+CD means that these updates are accessible to the users as soon as possible, e.g., daily instead of quarterly or annual "big bang" releases.

 CI/CD best practices ensure the software remains working and available